CarlCypress/Mining_Multi-Granularity_Attribute_Characteristics/README.md

 ### Prediction

-This project utilizes *./Mining/execute.py* to perform concept prediction for the four concepts respectively, and generates relevant *excel* files.
+This project utilizes *./Mining/execute.py* to perform concept prediction for the four concepts, and generates relevant *excel* files.

 ## Other